Thurman Thomas

-Thurman Lee Thomas (born May 16, 1966) is an American former professional football player who was a running back in the National Football League (NFL) for thirteen seasons, primarily with the Buffalo Bills.
-He was selected by the Bills in the second round of the 1988 NFL Draft, where he spent all but one season of his professional career.
-Thomas spent his final NFL year as a member of the Miami Dolphins in 2000.
+Thurman Lee Thomas (born May 16, 1966) is an American former professional football running back who played in the National Football League (NFL) for 13 seasons, primarily with the Buffalo Bills.
+He played college football for the Oklahoma State Cowboys, earning All-American honors twice.
+Thomas was selected by the Bills in the second round of the 1988 NFL draft, where he spent all but one season of his professional career.
+In his final season, he was a member of the Miami Dolphins.

-During his twelve seasons with the Bills, Thomas established himself as a central contributor of the Bills "K-Gun" offense that utilized no-huddle shotgun formations.
-He qualified for the Pro Bowl five times, twice received first-team All-Pro honors, and was NFL MVP in 1991.
-Thomas' efforts helped his team make a record four consecutive Super Bowl appearances from 1991 to 1994; while the Bills did not prevail in any of the games, they were the first (and so far only) team to have reached the Super Bowl in four consecutive seasons.
-He was inducted into the Pro Football Hall of Fame in 2007 and into the College Football Hall of Fame in 2008.
+During his 12 seasons with the Bills, Thomas established himself as a central contributor of the Bills "K-Gun" offense that utilized no-huddle shotgun formations.
+He was named NFL MVP in 1991, in addition to receiving five Pro Bowl and two first-team All-Pro selections.
+Thomas' efforts helped his team make a record four consecutive Super Bowl appearances from 1991 to 1994, although the Bills lost each game.
+He was inducted to the Pro Football Hall of Fame in 2007 and the College Football Hall of Fame in 2008.

-Early years
+Early life

 Thomas was born in Houston, Texas.
 He grew up playing football on the Missouri City Junior High School (now Missouri City Middle School) and Willowridge High School teams.
-During the 1982-83 season, Thomas led the Willowridge football team to a Texas Class 4A State Title.
+During the 1982–83 season, Thomas led the Willowridge football team to a Texas Class 4A State Title.
 He formerly resided in the Willow Park II subdivision, located southeast of the Fort Bend Tollway and Beltway 8.